message/iata/ES.md

 Vaccines accepted are AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covaxin, Covishield, Covovax, Janssen, Moderna (Spikevax), Nuvaxovid (Novavax), Pfizer-BioNTech (Comirnaty), Sinopharm and Sinovac.
 - This does not apply to:
 - passengers younger than 12 years;
+- until 6 February 2022, passengers arriving from Chile;
-- passengers arriving from Chile, China (People's Rep.), Chinese Taipei, Hong Kong (SAR China), Indonesia, Korea (Rep.), Macao (SAR China), New Zealand, Rwanda or Saudi Arabia;
+- passengers arriving from China (People's Rep.), Chinese Taipei, Hong Kong (SAR China), Indonesia, Korea (Rep.), Macao (SAR China), New Zealand, Rwanda or Saudi Arabia;
 - residents of the United Kingdom arriving from the United Kingdom;
 - deadheading crew.
 3. Residents of the United Kingdom arriving from the United Kingdom must have: